psrenergy-docs/ncp-release-notes/docs/home.md

 ## Corrections

-* Corrected a bug in the minimum limit of Secondary Reserve assignation defined in MW.
+* Corrected a bug in the minimum limit of Secondary Reserve assignment defined in MW.
 * Corrected a bug in the reading process of Renewable Plant modification data.
 * Corrected a bug in the reading process of System Cold Reserve data.
 * Corrected a bug in the reading process of Sum of Circuit Flows for chronological execution.